SharonMomanyi/Customer_Churn_Project/README.md

 ## 2. Random Forest

-I will now build a Random Forest classifier since Logistic regression is producing imbalanced classes.
+We will now build a Random Forest classifier since Logistic regression is producing imbalanced classes.

-The parameters i will include in the model are:
+The parameters we will include in the model are:
         `class_weight='balanced'` to deal with the class imbalance, `n_estimators=100` which is the number of decision trees in the forest and `random_state=42` which ensures reproducibility

-#Import necessary libraries
-from sklearn.ensemble import RandomForestClassifier

 #Initialize the model
 rf_model = RandomForestClassifier(n_estimators=100, random_state=42, class_weight='balanced')